Deep (Collide song)

-"Deep" is a song by Collide, released as a single in 1997 by Re-Constriction Records.
-It was the only single created to support the band's second studio album Beneath the Skin, which was released in January 1996.
+"Deep" is a song by Collide, released as a double A-side single with "Violet's Dance" in 1997 by Cargo Music.
+It was the only single created to support the band's debut studio album Beneath the Skin, which was released in January 1996.

+Christ Analogue's remix is a bonus track on all versions of Beneath the Skin.

+"Deep" (Acoustic Version) can also be found on the Skin EP.

 Reception

 Black Monday credited the song "Violet's Dance" as exemplary of its album and said "beautiful and catchy melodies are tinged everywhere with noise, and the sample manipulation is extremely nimble."
 Sonic Boom said "it is highly unusual for a entirely electronic band to unplugged like this but it comes off extremely well" and listed the acoustic version of "Deep" as being the most unique track on the single.